 Michelle Kees, PhD

 Dr. Michelle Kees is a Clinical Psychologist and Associate Professor in the Department of Child and Adolescent Psychiatry at the University of Michigan.
-She holds a Clinical Without Compensation (WOC) appointment at the Ann Arbor Veterans Affairs Medical Center (VA), and an Adjunct Appointment in the Department of Psychology at the University of Michigan.
-Dr. Kees’ expertise centers on risk and resilience in women and families, including female veterans and military spouses; peer programs supporting veterans in the community and on college campuses; and large-scale implementation and evaluation of evidence-based programs.
+She holds a Without Compensation (WOC) appointment at the Ann Arbor Veterans Affairs Medical Center (VA), and an Adjunct Appointment in the Department of Psychology at the University of Michigan.
+Dr. Kees’ expertise centers on risk and resilience in women and families, including female veterans and military spouses; peer programs supporting veterans on college campuses; and large-scale evaluation and dissemination of evidence-based programs.
 She is the Principal Investigator for HomeFront Strong, a Department of Defense funded resiliency intervention for military and veteran spouses and their children.
-Together with colleagues, Dr. Kees leads a resiliency program for women veterans, After Her Service, that focuses on the intersection of mental health and professional success.
-She also oversees the program evaluation of Peer Advisors for Veteran Education (PAVE), a national peer mentorship program for student veterans returning to college on the Post 9-11 GI Bill, and Buddy-to-Buddy, a statewide peer support program for service members and veterans throughout Michigan.
+Dr. Kees also leads a resiliency program for women veterans, After Her Service, that focuses on the intersection of mental health and professional success.
+Additionally, she oversees Peer Advisors for Veteran Education (PAVE), a national peer mentorship program for student veterans returning to college on the Post 9-11 GI Bill.
 Dr. Kees received her PhD in Clinical Psychology at SUNY Stony Brook, completed a clinical internship at Children’s Memorial Hospital in Chicago, IL, and completed a 2-year postdoctoral fellowship at the Center on Child Abuse & Neglect at the University of Oklahoma Health Sciences Center.
-She has been at the University of Michigan for 16 years, and was a founding member of M-SPAN in 2008.
+She has been at the University of Michigan for 17 years, and was a founding member of M-SPAN in 2008.
 She is also the spouse of a former National Guard soldier.

 Chrysta Meadowbrooke, MA, MSI